ploomber/soopervisor/doc/airflow.rst

 `click here <https://github.com/ploomber/projects/blob/master/ml-basic/pipeline.yaml>`_ to see an example.

 If all tasks execute in the same machine, this is optional.
-If you're using a distributed executor (e.g. celery), storing your pipeline alrtifacts guarantees that downstream tasks have access to their inputs (which are the outputs from upstrem tasks).
+If you're using a distributed executor (e.g., celery), storing your pipeline artifacts guarantees that downstream tasks have access to their inputs (which are the outputs from upstream tasks).

 Optional: Parametrizing your pipeline